m-dennisgocong/random-quote-machine/README.md

 ## Problems Encountered

-For this project, I mainly use React library using React Hooks however The React course on freeCodeCamp mainly focus on using Class Components which it's not within freeCodeCamp course preview so basically I have to do my own thing, learning from documentation and watching a lot of youtube tutorial.
+For this project, I mainly use React library using React Hooks however the React course on freeCodeCamp mainly focus on using Class Components which it's not within course scope so basically I have to do my own thing, learning from documentation and watching a lot of youtube tutorial.

-Learning how to use Class Component first from freeCodeCamp made me appreciate React Hooks.
-The reason I implement Hooks because it's easy and fast to implement.

 ## Run Locally

 After you clone this repo to your desktop, go to its root directory and run `npm install` to install its dependencies.